quito96/chatgpt-image-interface/README.md

 # ChatGPT Image Interface

 An interface to analyze photos with ChatGPT since there is currently a waitlist for ChatGPT Plus.
+Seen in [*How do Multimodal AI models work?
+Simple explanation*](https://www.youtube.com/watch?v=WkoytlA3MoQ)

 - [First time setup](#first-time-setup)
 - [To use the app](#to-use-the-app)